mhail/MvvmStory.Touch/README.md

 MvvmStory.Touch
 ==

+# This is in development a nuget package should be ready soon.

 This is a MvvmCross plugin to auto load views from storyboards.
   This includes a ```[StoryBoard]``` attribute for marking ViewControllers and
     linking the storyboard name and id